 The Broering Family

-Dairy Farmers from Maria Stein, Ohio
+Dairy farmers from Maria Stein, Ohio

 Roger Broering is a fourth generation dairy farmer from Mercer County, Ohio.
-Together with his wife Beth and their four children, they care for 240 Holstein cows and farm 750 acres, all while balancing school and community activities.
+Together with his wife Beth and their four children, they care for 300 Holstein cows and farm 750 acres, all while balancing school and community activities.

 How did you and your family get into dairy farming?

 Roger: Beth and I both grew up on dairy farms, so you could say we were born into dairy farming.
 I’ve always liked being outdoors and working with cattle so in 2000 after Beth and I got married, we purchased our own farm and milked about 50 cows at that time.
-Since then, we have grown the farm internally and recently added a new freestall barn to accommodate our 240 Holstein cows.
+Since then, we have grown the farm internally and recently added a new freestall barn to accommodate our 300 Holstein cows.

 How are your children involved on the farm?

 Roger: Kelsey, Aaron, Lucas and Jenna all enjoy different aspects of the farm, but I think it is important they get to help with everything instead of only learning one part of the farm.
-Right now, Kelsey and Jenna like to work with the cows and Aaron and Lucas prefer the tractors and field work, but that could always change.
+Kelsey and Jenna like to work with the cows and Aaron and Lucas prefer the tractors and field work, but that could always change.

 How does your family balance work on the farm with other activities?